patr-silva/Sneakers-Store/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is a static webpage showcasing a simulated sneaker store, designed and developed using React and Tailwind CSS.
-It was meant to practice my ability to create responsive user interfaces through effective component-based architecture and CSS framework implementation.
+My goal with this project was to practice my skills using modern web development technologies.
 The webpage highlights key features of a sneaker store, including product displays, store information, and a clean, modern aesthetic.

 ### Built With